MasonPrice813/BattleShipV2/README.md

 - Ships are placed automatically; the player cannot manually place ships.
 - Game state is stored using PHP sessions, so the game resets if Apache is restarted in XAMPP or the session is cleared.

+## How to Run the Program:
+Place the BattleshipV2 folder into the htdocs folder.
+This is the exact path on Windows: "C:\xampp\htdocs\BattleshipV2" The localhost URL is: http://localhost/BattleshipV2/

 LINK TO LOOM:
 https://www.loom.com/share/d42a6e2ff42849319c6de7ad6df82ae6